 - Increased prices of goods and services

-The taxes collection completely depends on the nature of taxes.
-Direct taxes (income tax and corporation tax) are imposed and collected by the central government.
-Payment of income tax is monitored by the Income Tax Department.
-Whereas, Indirect Tax (Goods and Services Tax) is imposed and collected by the Central Government or State/UT Government or both.
-GST council is chaired by the finance minister along with state finance ministers for governing the GST rates, rules and regulations.
+The tax collection depends on the nature of taxes.
+Direct taxes are the Income-tax, Property tax, etc. They are collected and imposed generally by the Central government.
+The levy and administration of the Income-tax are governed by the Income Tax Act.
+On the contrary, Goods and Services Tax is imposed and collected by the Central Government and State or Union Territory government, or both.
+The GST Council, chaired by the Union Finance Minister along with the state Finance ministers makes modifications and decisions related to the GST rates, rules, and regulations.

-Direct and Indirect taxes differ on various parameters
+Direct and Indirect taxes can be distinguished based on various criteria